This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Causes of Premature Birth

 For most individual cases, there is no real cause to be pinpointed for premature birth.
-There are, however, several risk factors, things that are well documented to increase the risk that a baby will be born early.
+However, several risk factors increase a baby’s risk of being born early.

 One risk factor is when a woman has previously had a baby prematurely.
 This indicates that she is at high risk of delivering prematurely in future pregnancies.[1]
 Being pregnant with multiples is also a significant risk factor for premature birth, as is getting pregnant six months or sooner after a previous delivery.